lapesd/dynemol/docs/profiling/parallel.md

 ```
 Here, the focus is on the CPU-bound portion of the summary.

 First of all, `vmlinux` will be discussed later in this file.

+Event though this is the parallel version of the software, most of it is ran serially.
+As it is possible to see in the `Serial time` values. ~70% of the runtime is executed serially.
+A valid conclusion is that, even though this version is already pretty parallelized, around 60 OpenMP directives scattered throughout the code, there is, still, lots of room for improvement.

-When the program is executed with all the original parallelization on some red flags are raised.
+When the program is executed with all the original parallelization on, some red flags are raised.
 After some research, it was discovered that the `__kmp_release_template` call is an OpenMP function used to release waiting threads, [link](https://github.com/llvm-mirror/openmp/blob/a838d8e95f40e21eabd704ec8e83a40405bc2c4c/runtime/src/kmp_wait_release.h#L435).
 The time spent here is even bigger than the time performing the math involved in this software.

-The `__intel_avx_rep_memset` function is probably some type of custom made `malloc` or `memset` function made by Intel.
-It is said 'probably' because the only search results about it on the internet are errors related to the loading of the library which includes it.
+Leading to the conclusion that there are some deadlock/race conditions that take too much time to resolve.

+The `__intel_avx_rep_memset` function is probably some call to set the memory of the Advanced Vector Extensions (AVX) normally included in modern CPU architectures.
+This function is probably well used in Intel's Math Kernel Library.

-Oddly enough, the serial version has more effective physical core utilization than the parallel one.
-The effective logical core utilization is also bigger in the serial version.
+Oddly enough, the serial version has more effective physical, and logical, core utilization than the parallel one.

+The rest of the calls are calls to the, well-known, `pulay_overlap` and `solap` procedures.